AndressaR27/Desafio02-Stage3-responsividade-/README.md

-### Título: Space-cream
+### Title: Space-cream

-Projeto do curso Explorer da Rocketseat.
+Explorer Course Project of [Rocketseat){https://www.rocketseat.com.br/)

-Neste projeto foi desenvolvido uma página Web usando conceitos de Mobile frist, CSS Flexbox e CSS Grid.
-O principal acréscimo deste projeto em meu aprendizado foi a questão da criação de uma página com responsividade, junto com @mediaquery, e a utilização de animações do CSS3.
+In this project a web page was developed using concepts from Mobile frist, CSS Flexbox and CSS Grid.
+The main addition of this project was the issue of a responsive page, with @mediaquery, and use of CSS3 animations.

-🛠 Tecnologias utilizadas: `HTML`,  `CSS`
+🛠 Technologies used: `HTML`,  `CSS`

-### Conceitos aplicados:
+### Applied concepts:

-- HTML Semantico
+- HTML Semantic
 - Mobile First
-- Unidade de medida flexível
+- flexible unit of measure
-- Alinhamento e posicionamento de textos
+- Text alignment and placement
-- Variáveis CSS
+- CSS Variables
 - Flexbox CSS
 - CSS Grid
 - Media query breakpoints
-- Animações CSS
+- CSS Animations

-Autora: Andressa Rodrigues
+Author: Andressa Rodrigues